TheDragonkeeper/Deckypad/README.md

 - Gamepad detection and hotplugging
 - Xbox360 Gamepad Emulation
 - Mouse Emulation
-- Keyboard Emulation
+- Keyboard Emulation (currently only standard keys and shift modifier)
+- Playstation DS4 Gamepad Emulation
+- Multiple Clients can connect to have different controllers usable for multiplayer games.

 # TODO:
-- Make a Virtual Playstation controller
 - Create Bluetooth setup and network
-- Finish the players section so multiple controllers can be used on the same PC without interference
 - Add option to blackout screen